mushafdatabase/MushafDatabase-Ligature-Based-SVG/README.md

 Rules:

-• The attribute must be present in every SVG file.
+• The attribute must be present in every SVG file.<br>
-• The value must follow a semantic version format (e.g., 1.0, 1.1, 2.0).
+• The value must follow a semantic version format (e.g., 1.0, 1.1, 2.0).<br>
 • Files with different versions may have structural or metadata differences and must be interpreted accordingly by consumers.

 # 5. Root SVG Contract